viazovskyi-stas/url-simplifier/README.md

 Clone the repo and run the following commands:

     npm install
-    docker-compose up -d
+    docker-compose up

+Then navigate to `localhost:3000` in your browser.

 Once you're done, run the following:

     docker-compose down

-Then navigate to `localhost:3000` in your browser.